-State Parks is always looking for quality concessionaires to provide traditional park concession services as well as entrepreneurs wishing to develop and grow their own exciting food or recreational business.
-To become a concessionaire with the Washington State Parks there are two ways in which you can explore:
+State parks is always looking for quality concessionaires as well as entrepreneurs wishing to develop and grow their recreational business.
+To become a concessionaire with the Washington State Parks you have two options:

-- Develop your own idea for a concession: Some of our most popular concessions have been ideas proposed by our own Concessionaires!
-Do you have an exciting idea that aligns with our mission and you believe would be popular with park visitors?
+Some of our most popular concessions have been ideas proposed by our own concessionaires.
+Do you have an exciting idea that aligns with our mission and may be popular with park visitors?
 We would like to hear from you!
-Please contact the Concession Manager for further instruction.
+Contact the concessions manager for more details.

-To receive e-mailed notices about available concession opportunities, visit and sign up for WEBS (Washington Enterprise business Solutions).
-Registering in WEBS is free and takes 10-30 minutes to register.
-It uses a commodity code system meaning that you select certain codes that are of interest to you.
-When a bid opportunity is released, the publisher also selects a commodity code that aligns with the objective.
-If the codes are the same, the system will send you an email alert that there’s an opportunity that matches the code you selected.
-The commodity code normally used for our concessions is: 961-15 Concessions, Catering, Vending: Mobile and Stationary.
+WEBS uses a commodity code system, meaning that you select certain codes that are of interest to you.
+When a bid opportunity is released with a matching commodity code to one you've chosen, the system will send you an email alert.
+The commodity code normally used for State park concessions is 961-15 (concessions, catering and vending).
 Other commodity codes may be used depending on the type of services required, so please check all that apply to your business.